intel/zephyr.js/docs/sensors.md

 ### onreading
 `Sensor.onreading`

-The onreading attribute is an EventHandler which is called whenever a new reading is available.
+The onreading attribute is an EventHandler, which is called whenever a new reading is available.

 ### onactivate
 `Sensor.onactivate`